top of page

 Pro - Most homes are made of cement very thick and solid

-Pro - Shopping options for staples like paper towels, toilet paper, fabric softener, laundry detergent and soap are extremely cheap
+Pro - Shopping options for staples like paper towels, toilet paper, fabric softener, laundry detergent and soap are cheap

 Con - No bulk options available so frequent trips required